tarantool/doc/doc/concepts/coop_multitasking.rst

 Cooperative multitasking
 ------------------------

-Cooperative multitasking means that unless a running :ref:`fiber <fiber-module>` deliberately :ref:`yields <app-yields>` control, it is not preempted by some other fiber.
-But a running fiber will deliberately yield when it encounters a “yield point”: a transaction commit, an operating system call, or an explicit "yield" request.
+Cooperative multitasking means that unless a running fiber deliberately :ref:`yields <app-yields>` control, it is not preempted by some other fiber.
+But a running fiber will deliberately yield when it encounters a "yield point": a transaction commit, an operating system call, or an explicit "yield" request.
 Any system call which can block will be performed asynchronously, and any running fiber which must wait for a system call will be preempted, so that another